Iron Chef America

-The show is presented as a successor to the original Iron Chef, as opposed to being a remake.
-The Chairman is portrayed by actor and martial artist Mark Dacascos, who is introduced as the nephew of the original Japanese chairman Takeshi Kaga.
+The Chairman is played by actor and martial artist Mark Dacascos.
 The commentary is provided solely by Alton Brown and Kevin Brauch is the floor reporter.
 The music is written by composer Craig Marks, who released the soundtrack titled "Iron Chef America & The Next Iron Chef" by the end of 2010.
 In addition, regular ICA judge and Chopped host Ted Allen provided additional floor commentary for two special battles: Battle First Thanksgiving (Symon/Flay v.
 Cora/Morimoto) and Battle White House Produce (Batali/Lagasse v.
 Flay/Comerford).

-Per the introduction fiction from the Battle of the Masters miniseries (and ignoring story elements from the 2002 Iron Chef Japan Cup Special), Chairman Kaga (the character) has ordered his nephew to continue the tradition of Kitchen Stadium, initially in Los Angeles, where the Battle of the Masters took place, before establishing a permanent Kitchen Stadium in New York's Chelsea Market.
+The show is a sequel to the original Iron Chef storyline.
+The introduction of the Battle of the Masters miniseries establishes the story: Chairman Kaga (played in the Japanese show by Takeshi Kaga) has decided to open an American Kitchen Stadium, assigning his nephew to take the position of the Chairman.
+The series was initially in Los Angeles, where the Battle of the Masters took place; later, the permanent Kitchen Stadium was established in New York's Chelsea Market.
 For the Battle of the Masters, the elder Chairman dispatched two Iron Chefs: Hiroyuki Sakai and Masaharu Morimoto.

+(This backstory contradicts story elements from the 2002 Iron Chef Japan Cup Special, in which Chairman Kaga had died from mis-prepared fugu.)

 In Season 11, the show's fiction expanded to include international Iron Chefs, spread by the Chairman "like Johnny Appleseed".
 In the first episode of that season, Iron Chef UK chef Judy Joo competed on the US show against Iron Chef Guarnaschelli as an Iron Chef.

-Unlike the original Iron Chef or Iron Chef USA, Alton Brown, rather than the Chairman, is credited as the show's host.
+Unlike the original Iron Chef or Iron Chef USA, Alton Brown, rather than the chairman, is credited as the show's host.

 In 2017, Iron Chef Showdown premiered as the spiritual successor to Iron Chef America, with a revised format and returning Iron Chefs Bobby Flay, Jose Garces, Alex Guarnaschelli, and Michael Symon joined by Iron Chef Gauntlet winner Stephanie Izard.
 On April 5, 2018, Food Network announced Iron Chef America returning under its original name, with Jet Tila serving as floor reporter.

 The Iron Chefs

-On this version of Iron Chef, the Iron Chefs have either been previous Food Network personalities, are current personalities, were part of the original Iron Chef, or earned their position on The Next Iron Chef.The winning percentage for Iron Chefs participating on Iron Chef America is an average.
+On this version of Iron Chef, the Iron Chefs have either been previous Food Network personalities, are current personalities, were part of the original Iron Chef, or earned their position on The Next Iron Chef.

+The winning percentage for Iron Chefs participating on Iron Chef America is an average.
 The win/loss data is based solely on the performance of the participant as an Iron Chef in Iron Chef America: The Series and the Battle of the Masters but does not include the results from Iron Chef Showdown.